mkonicek/coding-time/content/blog/non-blocking-io/index.md

 slug: /non-blocking-io
 ---

-NOTE: This article was originally written in 2012 so feels a bit dated.
+NOTE: This article was originally written in 2012 so it feels a bit dated.

 This is an article about inner workings of non-blocking servers, that is servers that don't block a thread per connected client.
 The examples are in "pseudocode" resembling JS but not specific to any technology.